ttengwang/dense-video-captioning-pytorch/README.md

 # Environment
-1. python 3.6.2
+1. Python 3.6.2
-2. cuda 10.0, other versions may work
+2. CUDA 10.0, [PyTorch 1.2.0](https://pytorch.org/get-started/locally/) (may work on other versions but has not been tested)
-3. [pytorch 1.2.0](https://pytorch.org/get-started/locally/), other versions may work
-4. other modules, run `pip install -r requirement.txt`
+3. other modules, run `pip install -r requirement.txt`

 # Prerequisites
 - ActivityNet video features.
 We use TSN features following this [repo](https://github.com/salesforce/densecap).
 You can follow the "Data Preparation" section to download feature files, then decompress and move them into `./data/resnet_bn`.